JustWhit3/osmanip/README.md

 ## Introduction

 Here I want to present you *osmanip*: my personal C++ library containing useful output-stream tools to be used in your code.
-Probably there are already some similar libraries in the web that do the same work, but since I personally don't like them at all I preferred writing my own module.
+Probably there are already some similar libraries in the web that do the same job, but since I personally don't like them at all I preferred writing my own functiona and classes.
 With it you can manipulate the output stream of your program with colors, styles (ex: bold, italics, etc...) and helper tools like progress bars and CPU-usage monitor objects.
-Using different this feaures may be very useful to better read error messages or special information you want to be sure other users see when they run your code, or to adorn your general output stream log.
+Using this feaures may be very useful to better read error messages or special information you want to be sure other users see when they run your code, or to adorn your general output stream log.

 > **NOTE**: all the manipulators of this library are compatible with [iomanip](https://github.com/gcc-mirror/gcc/blob/master/libstdc%2B%2B-v3/include/std/iomanip).